thomastay/saz-tools/README.md

     curl -sf https://gobinaries.com/prantlf/saz-tools | sh

-Or choose a version from [GitHub releases].
+Or download and unpack an archive with a specific version from [GitHub releases].

 ## Tools